As investors pile into psychedelics, idealism gives way to pharma economics

 The cash crunch recently forced fundamental changes at the field's leading nonprofit, the Multidisciplinary Association for Psychedelic Studies.

-For more than 30 years, MAPS' efforts have been funded almost entirely by donations from wealthy individuals, including billionaires like New York Mets owner Steven Cohen and Republican political donor Rebekah Mercer.
-On principle, MAPS has never patented its work.
+For more than 30 years, MAPS’ efforts have been funded almost entirely by donations from wealthy individuals and foundations — including Republican political donor Rebekah Mercer and the Steven and Alexandra Cohen Foundation, created by the hedge fund manager and New York Mets owner with his wife.

 The group's pharmaceutical arm, the MAPS Public Benefit Corp., is expected to win U.S. approval this year for the first psychedelic medicine accepted for review by the Food and Drug Administration: MDMA, or ecstasy, to help treat post-traumatic stress disorder.